By Erika George & Kari McGee, November 7, 2019

 - Install double paned windows or apply plastic film to increase energy efficiency.

 Roofing, Chimneys and Decks

-- Inspect your roof and replace any damaged shingles or flashing.
+- According to Roofing service Lancaster Ca, it’s important to inspect your roof and replace any damaged shingles or flashing.

 - Make sure your chimneys and wood stoves are cleaned early in the season.

 - Give your deck a new coat of sealer to protect it from the winter elements.

 Thanks Julie Fisher, business development representative at First American Title, for sending us these home winterization tips!